Blazers beat Heat 115-109 in Iguodala's debut for Miami - WHIZ News

 TIP-INS

 Heat: Sunday was the first game for the Heat with new additions Iguodala and Jae Crowder.
-Iguodala hasn’t played a game since the NBA Finals last June with the Warriors, but the 2015 Finals MVP has plenty of respect in the league still.
+Iguodala has plenty of respect in the league still.
 “I see a winning player,” Blazers coach Terry Stotts said.
 “He is an experienced, winning player.
 A very good wing defender.
 I think he complements the Miami roster really well, with the versatility that he brings at both ends.”

 UP NEXT